Select Page

 Karen Leshner

-Karen started Intrepid in 2008, and has been involved in her family’s philanthropy since 1997 through a predecessor organization.
+Karen founded Intrepid in 2008, and has been involved in philanthropy since 1997 through a predecessor organization.
 Her personal passion in philanthropy has centered around the idea of answering one question: “What can we do to make sure that great people go into the career of teaching and stay in the career?”

 I encountered my favorite teacher a few years ago while traveling on my path as a lifelong learner.
 Patricia Ryan Madson teaches a spectacular course in “Improv Wisdom” through Stanford Continuing Studies.
 Her gift of showing students how to be present, be attentive to others and make time for play and spontaneity have become a part of my everyday life.